mojowill/Mojo-Admin-Toolbox/readme.txt

 == Changelog ==

+= 1.3.2 =
+* A few more missed fixes after the last release.

 = 1.3.1 =
 * Updating a few bits of code I missed in 1.3.
 * Updating readme.txt so show tested and working with WordPress 3.4.